noamgariani11/picoCTF-2024-Writeup/Reverse Engineering/packer.md

 # Solution

+Here is a better formatted version of this writeup on [picoCTF Solutions website](https://picoctfsolutions.com/picoctf-2024-packer).

 To get the file: `wget https://artifacts.picoctf.net/c_titan/22/out`

 By looking at the strings with `strings out` it can be seen that it was compressed with upx.
 It could be decompressed with `upx -d out`.
 By looking at the hint you could use strip to reduce the size of a binary `strip out`.